BMW i3 interior

 The i3’s cabin might look like it belongs in a high-tech laboratory but all its controls are easy to use and the cabin can be trimmed in some really classy materials

 You can get the cabin trimmed in one of four colour and material combinations.
-The first – Atelier – is standard on all i3s and comes with cloth seats and blue piping while Loft versions – with faux-leather upholstery – will set you back an extra £1,000.
+The first – Atelier – is standard on all i3 models and comes with cloth seats and blue piping while Loft versions – with faux-leather upholstery – will set you back extra.

-Hand over an extra £1,500 for a Lodge interior instead and you’ll get partial leather and wool-trimmed seats, silver steering wheel inserts and a gorgeous eucalyptus wood dashboard.
+Go for the optional Lodge interior instead and you’ll get partial leather and wool-trimmed seats, silver steering wheel inserts and a gorgeous eucalyptus wood dashboard.

-Top-spec Suite versions are more expensive (they cost an extra £2,000) but you get full leather seats, leather trim for the instrument cover and a dark oak-coloured dashboard along with extended mood lighting and plush velour floor mats.
+Top-spec Suite versions are more expensive but you get full leather seats, leather trim for the instrument cover and a dark oak-coloured dashboard along with extended mood lighting and plush velour floor mats.

 Everything is the i3’s cabin feels fantastic and looks like it’s been beamed back in time from a space-age furniture shop